emirshn/Comic-Book-Database-and-Recommendation-System/README.md

 - **Vue.js frontend** for browsing series, issues, creators, and recommendations.
 - Recommendation system based on **creators, series summaries, and title similarity**.

-I am using Marvel dataset which i fetched myself from Marvel website you can acces it from [here](https://www.kaggle.com/datasets/emirshn/marvel-comics-issues-dataset-including-variants) if you are using Kaggle.
+This project uses a Marvel dataset that I fetched myself from Marvel website you can access it from [here](https://www.kaggle.com/datasets/emirshn/marvel-comics-issues-dataset-including-variants) if you are using Kaggle.
 Or its already included in repo you can use that.

 You can test app from [this](https://comicbookdatabase.netlify.app/) (I removed summary recommendations and I am using free tools dont overload it pls :/)
 ---